 Philip Gross reads from The Water Table

 Philip Gross reads two poems from his T.S.
 Eliot Prize-winning collection The Water Table, 'Sluice Angel' and 'Atlantis World'.
-This is an extract from a longer film by Pamela Robertson-Pearce of Philip Gross reading his work included in the DVD-anthology, In Person: World Poets, out from Bloodaxe in 2016.
+This is an extract from a longer film by Pamela Robertson-Pearce of Philip Gross reading his work included in the DVD-anthology, In Person: World Poets (Bloodaxe Books, 2017).
 He was filmed at home in Penarth, South Wales, in July 2009.

 Philip Gross reads from The Wasting Game